 - Battery Life: The battery life on both of these cameras is lacking.
 Both offer between 30-90 minutes of battery life.
 That’s just not good enough and means you’ll have to purchase additional batteries or another power solution.

 - File Size: When you’re recording in RAW, the file sizes are gigantic.
 If you want to work with RAW video, you’ll need a powerful computer and plenty of free space.

 The needs of your church are different from mine.
 So instead of making a definitive statement about the one camera you should buy, I present four options.

 Each camera has strengths and weaknesses that your church should carefully consider before purchasing.

 But instead of having to choose from hundreds of different cameras, I’ve narrowed it down to four.

-If you’re interested in what I use, I own both a Blackmagic Cinema Camera and a Canon T3i.
-I use the T3i for video announcements and interviews, and I use the Cinema Camera for most everything else.
+If you’re interested in what I use, I own a Panasonic GH4 (I use this most), Blackmagic Pocket Cinema Camera and a Canon T3i.
+I use the T3i for video announcements and interviews, and I use the GH4 & BMPCC for most everything else.

 Now it’s your turn to make the decision!